adyadutttripathi/JAVA-Assignment-/README.md

 # JAVA-Assignment-
-I am adya dutt tripthi and this is my Java Assignment
+I am Adya Dutt Tripathi and this is my Java Assignment